stallman-j/ekonomR/vignettes/basic-regression.md

 That's why `ekonomR` has a simple function called `reg_equation()` that turns your vectors of character variables into a formula that you can just plug into a linear model.

-It works with `lm()` (linear models) and the `feols()` (fixed effects with ordinary least squares) function in the `fixest` package so that you can define your outcome variables, regressor variables, and fixed effects variables up top, and then only change them up here.
+It works with `lm()` (linear models) and the `feols()` (fixed effects with ordinary least squares) function in the `fixest` package so that you can define your outcome variables, regressor variables, and fixed effects variables up top.

 Usually, a single table that fits on a portrait-oriented page will have some 3 to 6 columns.
 If you need more columns than that, you likely need to reorient your page so that it's landscape.

-If you're showing more than six equations, you should also really question if these are the regressions you want to run, or if your output would look better spread across two tables.
+If you're showing more than six equations, you should also question if these are the regressions you want to run, or if your output would look better spread across two tables, or if you're overwhelming your audience with regressions.

 We'll examine the outcome variable `gcb_ghg_territorial_pc`, or GHGs from territorial emissions per capita, as per the Global Carbon Budget.
 Let's examine this first with `gdp_pc` or GDP per capita.